Leaflet/Leaflet/docs/_plugins/edit-geometries/leaflet-polydraw.md

 compatible-v1: true
 ---

 A powerful plugin for creating and editing polygons on Leaflet maps.
-It supports freehand drawing, precise point-to-point creation, and samrt merging of overlapping shapes.
+It supports freehand drawing, precise point-to-point creation, and smart merging of overlapping shapes.
 Includes advanced features like hole creation, vertex editing, and drag-and-drop repositioning.